 How to Get to Canterbury

 Canterbury is easily accessible from London whether you choose to drive, take the train or ride on a coach.
 This makes it perfect for a day trip out of the capital.
 Whichever transport you opt for, they will all get you to the medieval city wall of Canterbury within two hours.
-I took the Golden Tours coach (who would say no to air con?) for my adventure to the southeast – ‘the garden of England’.
+I took the Golden Tours coach for my adventure to the southeast – ‘the garden of England’.

 When we arrived, I went off to explore.
 Having grown up in this little cobbled city for 18 years before moving to ‘the big smoke’, I know my way around better than any London street.
 I set off to the Canterbury Tales, remembering my visit to this secret cove in the heart of the town centre on a school trip many years ago.
 Like most 14-year-olds, I took more interest in the salty smells of the chip shop next door than this fascinating storytelling of Canterbury’s gory history.
 So, I pledged to come back and experience it properly.

 If you’ve never heard of Geoffrey Chaucer, firstly, how and secondly, get Googling!
 As one of the most famous English writers of all time, Chaucer’s tales of Canterbury are played out with live actors and the sights, sounds and smells of old England in this dungeon-like literary experience.
 When I ventured into the darkness of the Canterbury Tales, I wasn’t sure what to expect.
 Other than apparently I was about to embark upon a pilgrimage to Canterbury with some of Chaucer’s pilgrims as company!
 As we walked through each scene, actors were there ready to retell old Canterbury in all its fantastic and gruesome honesty.
 And I, for one, loved it.
 It was a time-travelling adventure without having to hop into any strange disc-shaped machine ready to zap me into the unknown – a must-visit.